maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 The `streaming mode` is recommended for performance, decisions are updated every 60 sec by default and that's the only communication between Traefik and Crowdsec.
 Every request that happens hits the cache for quick decisions.

 The cache can be local to Traefik using the filesystem, or a separate Redis instance.
-Support for Redis is currently in beta (requires version 7.0.X of Redis).

 ## Usage